mozilla/learning.mozilla.org/README.md

 The following environment variables can be used to modify how the software works.

-**Note:** When an environment variable is described as representing a boolean value, if the variable exists with *any* value (even the empty string), the boolean is true; otherwise, it's false.

    Name | Description
 ------------------|---------------------------------------------
 `NODE_ENV` | set this to `production` to automatically minify code and remove various development-only affordances.